A strong no-go theorem on the Wigner's friend paradox

-To demonstrate that the set of LF correlations is strictly larger than the LHV correlations, we are interested in finding a state and measurement choices such that a violation of a ``Bell non-LF'' inequality is exhibited while having no violation in any of the LF inequalities.
-For reasons of experimental convenience, we consider two-qubit photon polarization states of the form
+We now search for quantum violations of the LF inequalities.
+To demonstrate that the set of LF correlations is strictly larger than the LHV correlations, we seek a state and measurement choices such that a violation of a ``Bell non-LF'' inequality is exhibited without a violation in any of the LF inequalities.
+For experimental convenience, we consider two-qubit photon polarization states of the form